 When shares are purchased, you will be subject to income tax on the difference between the fair market value of the shares on the date of purchase and the purchase price (the "discount").
-You also will be subject to social insurance contributions on the discount and a solidarity surcharge if your annual income exceeds a specified threshold.
+You also will be subject to a solidarity surcharge if your annual income exceeds a specified threshold.

-The subsequent sale of shares purchased under the ESPP may be subject to capital gains tax depending on certain factors.
+The subsequent sale of shares purchased under the ESPP may be subject to personal income tax depending on certain factors.